 So what do we need?
 And how can you help us?

 Money is always, of course, very useful.
-We prefer that you not put money in the refuge bank account, directly, as it poses difficulties if not tagged for a purpose, and the MSD consider this to be extra funding, which is then detrimental to the refuge financial affairs.
-You can put money into our bank account – which is changing shortly, but the original one will stay open for a while – or our Givealittle.
-The Givealittle funds don’t come into our bank account until the month follwing (if you give eg in July, the money comes to us in August).
-They recieve a limited amount of funding from the MSD – women are funded to stay at refuge for one month only, so they pay board as well – and it can be difficult to stretch those dollars.
+The Givealittle funds don’t come into our bank account until the month following (if you give e.g. in July, the money comes to us in August).
+Refuges receive a limited amount of funding from the MSD – women are funded to stay at refuge for one month only, so they pay board as well – and it can be difficult to stretch those dollars.
 Every thing you give us is something they don’t have to buy, and this can stretch those dollars further, and further.
 They are supporting a lot of people, and so, by proxy, are we!
-Please note, at this time, the main beneficiaries of these funds are the women who reside in the two primary refuges we work with.
-I am hoping to extend that to the secondary refuge.
-Apart from the cost of the storage unit – $150 a month – and the PO Box – $90 a year – I do not use any of the funds for administration costs.
-The Board has recently started giving me mileage money – I drive between 900 – 1100 kms a month, and we are starting to apply for funding so I can get a salary for this job, which is now fulltime.
+Apart from the cost of two storage units – $400 a month – and the PO Box – $90 a year – I do not use any of the funds for administration costs.
+The Board has recently started giving me mileage money – I drive between 900 – 1100 kms a month, and we are starting to apply for funding so I can get a salary for this job, which is now full time.

 Contributing to our bank account is the best option.
 That bank account, currently is in the names of:

-MRS V L EDWARDS AND MRS J GOODISON AND OTHERS
+MISS P R WARIN AND MRS V L EDWARDS AND OTHERS